How to maintain active OSU Master Gardener status

 Recertification / Continuing Garden Education hours:

 - Attend any MG training class offered in February and March at any of the 3 training locations.
-The locations are listed annually on our website.
 Morning sessions and afternoon sessions each count for 3 hours of continuing education.
 Attending the classes is a great way to brush up on the basics.
-The annual schedule is posted in the December, January and February MG newsletters.
+The annual schedule is posted in the January and February MG newsletters.

 - The Clackamas, Multnomah, and Washington Co.
 Chapters all offer several speakers, seminars, and classes throughout the year that count as continuing education credit.
-Find designated speakers and classes designated on their Chapter pages, or in the Metro MG newsletter.
+Find designated speakers and classes designated on their Chapter pages, in the Metro MG newsletter or on the Educational Events Calendar.
 Always look for a designation like “approved for MG garden education credit” or “qualifies for continuing education/recertification credit”.

 - MG Program Hands-on Education Workshops.
 These workshops are part of the MG training curriculum offered by the metro-area MG program.
-Current Veteran Master Gardeners are allowed to take one of these workshops.
-If space allows, a Veteran can get special permission to take an additional workshop.
-Veteran Master Gardeners will be notified of workshops via email or the monthly newsletter.
+Current Perennial Master Gardeners are allowed to take one of these workshops.
+Perennial Master Gardeners will be notified of workshops via the monthly newsletter.

 - Keep your eye out for additional designated continuing education credit opportunities as they surface throughout the year.
 Be sure to read the monthly MG program newsletter or email announcements.